gemmarepiso/page/index.md

 I am a Ph.D. candidate at the UCLA Spanish and Portuguese Department.
 I work on the phonetics and phonology of Spanish heritage speakers.
 I am advised by Ji Young Kim and Victoria Mateu.
 I am interested in the following research questions:
 - How does language develop in future heritage speakers (i.e., early sequential or simultaneous bilingual grammars)?
 More specifically, how can phonological theory inform cross-linguistic transfer in the speech production of heritage speakers?
 - What are the vulnerable areas of phonological development in child and adult heritage speakers?
 For instance, are phonemic contrasts maintained in heritage speech production?
 - What are the factors that have an effect on cross-linguistic transfer during childhood and adulthood?
-What is the effect of access to a bilingual education (i.e., relative degree of literacry) and amount of input to the heritae language?
+What is the effect of access to a bilingual education (i.e., relative degree of literacy) and amount of input to the heritae language?

 Check out my **teaching** [site](./teaching.md) for a list of courses.